hansonj34/Election_Analysis/README.md

 ###  Which county had the largest number of votes?
    Largest County Turnout:   Denver
-   Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+   Breakdown of the number of votes and the percentage of the total votes each candidate received:

    Charles Casper Stockham: 23.0% (85,213)

    Diana DeGette: 73.8% (272,892)

    Raymon Anthony Doane: 3.1% (11,606)

-   Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+   The winner of the election, their vote count, and their percentage of the total votes:
    Winner: Diana DeGette
    Winning Vote Count: 272,892
    Winning Percentage: 73.8%